Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.10.31 (BR)
+- Dark Galaxy:
+  - Names are not clipped anymore
+  - Fixed Hidden stars responding to clicking and hovering.
+  - Stars around Out of range ships are shown correctly.
+- Mass Transport Dialog: Set Default to Synchronized.

 2023.10.30 (BR)
 - Dark Galaxy:
   - Fixed ship display on borders.
   - Fixed ship scanner range (Scale was missing).
 - Vanilla games can now be loaded by Rotp-Fusion.
+- No shield shown in nebulae.

 2023.10.29 (BR)
 - Fixed PrecursorRelic, GauntletRelic, AncientDerelic that were deleting tech from the library.